-3.1 Overview of Part
+3.1 Overview of Part 3

-- (1) This Part sets out a non-exhaustive list of things that local authorities must do to give effect to the Objective and Policies in Part 2 of this National Policy Statement, but nothing in this Part limits the general obligation under the Act to give effect to that Objective and those Policies. - (2) Nothing in this Part limits a local authority's functions and duties under the Act in relation to indigenous biodiversity. - (3) In this Part: - (a) Subpart 1 sets out general approaches to implementing this National Policy Statement, and in particular how to give effect to Te Rito o te Harakeke: - (b) Subpart 2 sets out provisions relating to the identification of SNAs, the management of adverse effects on SNAs, and the general management of indigenous biodiversity outside SNAs: - (c) Subpart 3 sets out additional specific requirements relating to indigenous biodiversity.
+- (1) This Part sets out a non-exhaustive list of things that must be done to give effect to the Objective and Policies in Part 2 of this National Policy Statement, but nothing in this Part limits the general obligation under the Act to give effect to that Objective and those Policies. - (2) Nothing in this Part limits a local authority's functions and duties under the Act in relation to indigenous biodiversity. - (3) In this Part: - (a) Subpart 1 sets out general approaches to implementing this National Policy Statement: - (b) Subpart 2 sets out provisions relating to the identification of SNAs, the management of adverse effects on SNAs, and the general management of indigenous biodiversity outside SNAs: - (c) Subpart 3 sets out additional specific requirements relating to indigenous biodiversity.